21005688/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
-import the numpy module to use the built-in functions for calculation
+import the numpy module to use the built-in functions for calculation.
 ### Step 2:
-prepare the lists from each inverse of matrix and assign in np.array()
+Prepare the lists from each inverse of matrix and assign in np.array().
 ### Step 3:
-using the np.linalg.solve().we can find the solution.
+Using the np.linalg.solve().we can find the solution.
 ### Step 4:
-End the program
+End the program.
 ## Program:
 ~~~
 #Program to find the inverse of a matrix.